Italian Liberal Party: Ideology, position, factions

 The party's ideological tradition was liberalism, including different variants and factions.
-Indeed, as the party was at times the bulwark of secular conservatism and monarchism, it has been variously described as classical-liberal, conservative-liberal, liberist (meaning economically liberal and/or right-libertarian), liberal-conservative, and conservative.
+Indeed, as the party was at times the bulwark of secular conservatism and monarchism, it has been variously described as classical-liberal, conservative-liberal, liberista (meaning economically liberal and/or right-libertarian), liberal-conservative, and conservative.
 The party's political position has been usually described as centre-right and to the right of Christian Democracy, but sometimes also centrist.
 The party always included more progressive factions, chiefly including the one that broke away to form the Radical Party in 1956, and, under the leadership of Valerio Zanone, it arguably became a centre-left party: while under Giovanni Malagodi the PLI refused any cooperation with the Italian Socialist Party, under Zanone and the "lib-lab" pact the party became a close ally of the Socialists.
 Additionally it held laicist positions more similar to the other two centrist parties in the Pentapartito, Italian Republican Party and Italian Democratic Socialist Party.